Number of poor hit record 46 million in 2010

 "We expect even more will gain coverage in 2011 when the policy is fully phased in," Health and Human Services Secretary Kathleen Sebelius said in a blog posting.

+Analysts agreed.
+"That almost certainly is coverage from mom or dad because this is an age group that obviously has been having trouble getting a job and because they're young, they're probably less likely to be getting jobs that also include health insurance," said Joseph Antos of the conservative American Enterprise Institute.

+The United States has long had one of the highest poverty rates in the developed world.
+Among 34 countries tracked by OECD, only Chile, Israel and Mexico have higher rates of poverty.

-(Additional reporting by Andrew Stern in Chicago; Editing by Ross Colvin, Doina Chiacu and Bill Trott)
+(Additional reporting by Andrew Stern in Chicago; Editing by Ross Colvin and Doina Chiacu)